MuthammalMahendiran/M2_Automatic-Robot-Car/1_Requirements/README.md

 * RIGHT
 * STOP

- Based on these commands the car will be moving automatically.
+  the car will be moving automatically acording to thses commands.